DavidIfebueme/Lead-Finder-and-Pipedrive-Sync/README.md

 ### Also ensure you have the following api keys ready

 - A Pipedrive API key
-- A SERP API key (for lead search)
+- A SERP API key

 ## Setup